radixdlt/official-examples/step-by-step/14-candy-store-modules/README.md

    ./setup.bat
    ```

-   This will reset the simulation, build the package, publish it to the
+   This will reset the simulator, build the package, publish it to the simulator
-   simulator and export several useful useful values.
+   and export several useful useful values.

 2. Instantiate the component by using the `instantiate_candy_store.rtm`
    manifest.